ANT 112. Introduction to Archaeology. (3 h)

 ANT 114.
 Introduction to Cultural Anthropology.
 (3 h)

-Investigates and interprets the cultural diversity of the world's people, through an understanding of economic, social, and political systems, law, and religion; language and culture; gender, race, ethnicity, kinship and the family; and globalization and culture change.
-Credit toward the major or minor not given for both ANT 111 and ANT 114.
-(CD, D)
+Investigates and interprets the cultural diversity of the world's people, through an understanding of economic, social, and political systems, law, and religion; language and culture; gender, race, ethnicity, kinship and the family; and culture change.
+(CD, D, POR, SWC)

 ANT 190.
 Introduction to Museum Studies.
 (3 h)